Assault Charges – No Conviction, Fine

 The CCTV footage provided a different version of events as to what was alleged in the victim’s and his friends’ statements.

-We represented the client at the Melbourne Magistrates’ Court.
+Melbourne Magistrates’ Court.

 In the normal circumstances, the case would demand a term of imprisonment.